CalebClauson/schedule-app/README.md

 # Schedule App

-This project is still under active development, but the main MVP features are now working.
+This project is a completed MVP scheduling system with room for future improvements.

 The app is a Flask and SQLite scheduling system built to manage teachers, students, lessons, notes, and admin-controlled accounts.
 It now has a working login system, password hashing, protected routes, teacher dashboards, admin management pages, create/edit flows, lesson status updates, and a forced password change system for new or reset teacher accounts.